howardre/Snow_CrabSDM/README.md

-# Modeling the Distribution of Bering Sea Snow Crab
+# Modeling Distributions of Bering Sea Snow Crab

 This is part of a NOAA funded project that creates updated species distribution maps for snow crab in the northern Bering Sea.
+This repository serves as a tool to continue to create updated SDMs for snow crab by sex and maturity as well as forecast next-season summer distributions.
 A portion of this work comprises a chapter of my Ph.D. dissertation.

 ### Data
 Both fishery-independent, fishery-dependent, and oceanographic data were used for this project, along with ROMS output from the Bering10K.
 Data cleaning and matching processes can be seen [here](code/data_matching.R), though data are not accessible through this respository and must be independently obtained.
 Some data are confidential and others must be requested.
 Specifically, we use: